trendyminds/visual-differ/README.md

 2. Install dependencies `npm i`
 3. Copy `config.example.js` to `config.js`
 4. Modify your `config.js` values and supply your array of URLs to test
-5. Run `node index.js` to create screenshots, diffs and generate an audit.csv file of what's different
+5. Run `node index.js` to create screenshots, diffs and generate an `audit.csv` file

 ## ⚙️ Configuring your Test